 The freedom of movement for workers is one of the fundamental freedoms of the EU.

-It enables citizens from the 27 EU countries as well as from Iceland, Liechtenstein, Norway and Switzerland to take up work without a work permit in one of these countries.
+It enables citizens from the as well as from Iceland, Liechtenstein, Norway and Switzerland to take up work without a work permit in one of these countries.